 One of the toughest challenges you can face when caring for the elderly is resistance to care.
-How do you help a loved one who doesn't want or resists help?
-Understand why resistance to care might develop and strategies for fostering cooperation when caring for the elderly.
+How do you help a loved one who doesn't want help?
+Understand why resistance to care might develop and strategies for fostering cooperation.

 What causes resistance to care?

-If your loved one is in need of care, he or she is likely dealing with loss — physical loss, mental loss, the loss of independence.
-Accepting care might mean relinquishing privacy and adjusting to new routines.
-As a result, your loved one might feel frightened and vulnerable, angry that he or she needs help or guilty about the idea of becoming a burden to family and friends.
+If your loved one is in need of care, he or she is likely dealing with loss — physical loss, mental loss, the loss of a spouse or the loss of independence.
+Accepting help might mean relinquishing privacy and adjusting to new routines.
+As a result, your loved one might feel frightened and vulnerable, angry that he or she needs help, or guilty about the idea of becoming a burden to family and friends.

 What's the best way to approach a loved one about the need for care?

 In some cases, the doctor will start a discussion with your loved one about his or her care needs.
 If you're starting the conversation and you suspect that your loved one will be resistant to care — whether from family, other close contacts or a service — consider these tips:

 - Determine what help is needed.
 Make an honest assessment of what kind of help your loved one needs and which services might work best.

 - Choose a time when you and your loved one are relaxed.
 This will make it easier for you and your loved one to listen to each other and speak your minds.

 - Ask about your loved one's preferences.
 Does your loved one have a preference about which family member or what type of service provides care?
 While you might not be able to meet all of your loved one's wishes, it's important to take them into consideration.
 If your loved one has trouble understanding you, simplify your explanations and the decisions you expect him or her to make.